Jeffrey Reed’s Inspirational Story of Hope & Determination

 With baseball retirement creating a big void in his athletic life, Jeffrey needed another competitive outlet.
 He found it in golf, a game he has played since age 11 but never with as much dedication as he shows today.

 "When I played and coached with the Majors, there were games when I was so beat up physically, I couldn’t even tie my shoes at my locker.
 That’s no exaggeration.
 Hot baths and pain killers helped me get through the summer.
 I can say the same today, thanks to my tireless commitment to bettering my golf game," explains Jeffrey.
 "I practice until my hands bleed.
 I spend hours at the range and on the course bettering my game, all the while caring for my back as best I can.
 And there are days when my back is so tight, my swing looks like a rusty gate.
 It’s embarrassing!
-But I don’t buy the belief that I should just feel fortunate to be able to golf despite suffering from Spina Bifida and club feet.
+But I don’t buy the belief that I should just feel fortunate to be able to golf despite suffering from Scoliosis, Spina Bifida Occulta, a protruding pelvis and club feet.
 I want to compete – to the best of my ability!"

 “But I’m not out to prove anything to anyone but myself,” says Jeffrey.
 “One of my favourite recording artists, Amy Grant, once said,